LyalinDotCom/Sample-ImageGeneratorWeb/README.md

    npm install
    ```

-3. Configure Google Cloud credentials:
+3. Configure Google AI API key:
-   - Set up a Google Cloud project with Vertex AI enabled
+   - Get an API key from [Google AI Studio](https://aistudio.google.com/apikey)
-   - Configure authentication (service account or application default credentials)
+   - Create a `.env.local` file in the project root
-   - Set your project ID in the environment
+   - Add your API key to the environment variables

 4. Run the development server:
    ```bash